Private Matchings and Allocations: Lower Bounds

 For each gadget, there are several possible allocations.
 Intuitively, an assignment gives social welfare, but may also lead to a bit being reconstructed.
 Let $RB(\mu) = \|D - \hat{D}\|_1$ be the error of the reconstruction when the matching is $\mu$.
 We'll argue that any matching $\mu$ with nearly optimal social welfare must result in large expected reconstruction $\mathbb{E}[RB(\mu)]$.
-Note that
+By linearity,